 UW Health at The American Center: Frequently Asked Questions

-UW Health at The American Center will be located in The American Center business park, at the intersection of Interstate Highway 90/94/39 and U.S. Highway 151.
+UW Health at The American Center is located in The American Center business park, at the intersection of Interstate Highway 90/94/39 and U.S. Highway 151.
 The UW Health property is a 43-acre parcel on the northwest corner of the business park.
 The address for the new facility will be 4602 Eastpark Blvd.

 From September through December 2011, based on these principles, several subgroups of physicians and operational leaders formulated recommendations for specific inpatient and outpatient services, support services, emergency/urgent care, education and other programmatic decisions.

 Program planning recommendations were reviewed and approved by UW Health senior leaders and the East Executive Committee.
-The program of services is summarized in the following table:
+The program of services is summarized in the following table.